Data-Driven Predictive Control for Stochastic Descriptor Systems: An Innovation-Based Approach Handling Non-Causal Dependencies: Preliminaries and Problem Formulation

-The Hankel matrices use truncated sequences $\bar{u}_{[0,T-s]}$ and $\bar{y}_{[0,T-s]}$ because the last $s-1$ data points lack the future input information needed by the fast subsystem.
-When $n_s$ and $s$ are unknown, replacing $n_s + s - 1$ by the upper bound $n$ yields a conservative but always valid condition. \end{theorem}
+\begin{remark} The Hankel matrices are built from the truncated sequences $u^d_{[0,T-s]}$ and $y^d_{[0,T-s]}$ because the last $s-1$ samples lack the future-input information required by the fast subsystem.
+The usual minimum data-length requirement for $L$ is implied by the persistency-of-excitation condition above. \end{remark}

-We consider the case where the system matrices $\{E,A,B,C,D\}$, the transformation matrices $\{P,T\}$, and the noise covariances $\{Q,R\}$ are all unknown.
-The nilpotency index $s$ (or an upper bound) and the system order $n$ are assumed known.
-Given offline data $\mathcal{D} = \{u^d_k, y^d_k\}_{k=0}^{T-1}$ with persistently exciting input, our objective is to design a data-driven predictive controller solving:

-using only the noisy data $\mathcal{D}$, correctly accounting for the non-causal stochastic terms in~\eqref{eq_output_decompose} without explicitly identifying the system matrices.